 Best Ultra-Light Hiking Shoes

-Power through the trails in rain, snow, or shine with the Lone Peak All-Wthr Low Trail Running Shoes (men’s: women’s).
+Power through the trails in rain, snow, or shine with the Altra Lone Peak All-Wthr Running Shoes.
 They’re designed for ultimate comfort with the Balanced Cushioning platform that aligns to your foot.
-While they have excellent lugs and grip, they’re incredibly lightweight at only 300 grams.
+While they have excellent lugs and grip, they’re incredibly lightweight, clocking in at a mer 374 grams (13.2 oz).

 Price: 0.00$